+Love may be a many-splendored thing.
+But even it is no match for financial strife.
 Just in time for Valentine's Day, two new surveys highlight the ways money woes can affect couples.
 Both surveys focus on how poor communication on financial matters can lead to relationship tension -- or worse.

 Money problems lead to nights on the couchSpending your Valentine's Day delving into the world of budgets, credit card debt and spending habits may not sound pleasant.
 But the alternative to communcating regularly about money may be even worse.
 A survey released last week by Quicken reveals a range of money issues that plague couples:

 - One in five survey respondents monitor their partner's spending

 - One in three has argued with their partner about finances

 - One in 10 has spent the night on the couch after an argument

 Finding a financial match"Regardless of when couples decide to discuss their finances, having the money talk with a significant other is a necessary path toward achieving financial compatibility," said Dr. Callahan.